oracle/gdk-vscode-extensions/micronaut/README.md

     - To deploy a containerized native executable, select the **dockerPushNative** goal.

-To configure your application's container registry, see the [Micronaut Deploying Application](https://micronaut-projects.github.io/micronaut-maven-plugin/latest/examples/deploy.html) documentation.
+To configure your application's container registry, see the [Micronaut Deploying Application](https://micronaut-projects.github.io/micronaut-maven-plugin/latest/examples/deploy.html) Maven documentation or [Gradle Plugin Documentation](https://micronaut-projects.github.io/micronaut-gradle-plugin/latest/).

-**TODO** What is the equivalent Gradle documentation?

 ### Deploy Your Application to Oracle Cloud Infrastructure

-**TODO** : Short intro the OCI DevOps extension and a link to install it.
-List the benefits and what it can do: Deploy Spring Boot, GCN and Java apps to the OCI DevOps service for building.
-For GCN and Spring Boot apps it will set up build and deployment pipelines that will create containers for you apps and deploy them to an OKE cluster.
-Include an animated GIF screenshot of the deployment targets?
+Micronaut extension is part of [Graal Cloud Native Extension Pack](https://marketplace.visualstudio.com/items?itemName=oracle-labs-graalvm.graal-cloud-native-pack) which also provides [OCI DevOps Tools extension](https://marketplace.visualstudio.com/items?itemName=oracle-labs-graalvm.oci-devops).
+This extension simplifies deployment and build of not only Micronaut application in Oracle Cloud Infrastructure.
+It is recommended to install OCI DevOps Extension when working with OCI.
+Supported technologies are:
+   1. Micronaut
+   2. Graal Cloud Native
+   3. Spring Boot

+   * Gradle or Maven projects.

+When used OCI DevOps extension provisions build and deployment pipelines for these projects including build of:
+   1. OCI Native Executable Container - docker container with application compiled in GraalVM native image
+   2. OCI JVM container - docker container with application built into Jar files

+It also provisions OKE cluster to run these containers in Kubernetes service.
+Read [Using OCI DevOps Tools Extensions in VS Code](https://www.graal.cloud/gcn/get-started/using-gcn-vscode-tools/) to see all the support for OCI DevOps available in VSCode.

 ### Connect to an Oracle Autonomous Database